Following the 1958 campaign, any manner of regional or national finals appears to have been discontinued.

 1966

-In the Toronto city final, the East End Grads defeated Andy’s Athletic Club 64-50; x-x (Total: x-x).
+In the Toronto city final and provincial quarterfinals, the East End Grads defeated Andy’s Athletic Club 64-50; x-x (Total: x-x).

-In the other semi, St. Thomas v Oshawa.
+In the other semi, the Oshawa Hawks defeated St. Thomas x-x; x-x (Total: x-x).

 In the Alberta finals, a six-team, modified double-knokcout held in Magrath, the Coaldale Shamrocks emerged as the champs. …………………………………………………… In the final, the Coaldale Shamrocks dispatched Lethbridge JC 71-64 as Bill Kenney scored 40 and Dwight Ganske 19.
 Danny Layton led Lethbridge with 17.
 Barry Oviatt added 15.